Minocrisy/Vidocrisy/memory-bank/activeContext.md

 - Created a comprehensive video storage system with metadata management
 - Implemented a feature-rich video player component with custom controls
 - Added video streaming capabilities with support for seeking and quality control
+- Developed a video editor service with FFmpeg integration
+- Implemented video concatenation, trimming, and transition effects
+- Added branding capabilities with intro/outro and lower thirds
+- Created a job system for tracking video processing progress

 ## Notes
 - The user has existing avatars (Mike and Mira) with a futuristic, high-tech aesthetic